Introduction to Business Finance

 Every business relies on equipment in some way.
 And investing in equipment will directly impact performance.

 Unless you get an unsecured loan, the equipment itself can act as collateral.
+A secured loan or secured loans may require physical business assets such as equipment or vehicles as security, allowing you to access larger loan amounts or better terms.
+In some cases, residential property may also be accepted as collateral for business loans.
+The protection of personal assets depends on the business structure and the type of loan you choose.
 That isn’t to say all equipment costs deserve a loan.
 For small equipment expenses, a low-interest credit card is often a better choice.

 Also, make sure it’s required equipment.
-Getting a new truck for the company may seem like a no-brainer.
+Getting a new truck for the company may seem like a no-brainer, and business loans can be used to buy vehicles when necessary for business operations.
+When evaluating loan purposes for equipment financing, understanding the interest rate is crucial, as it affects the total cost of the loan.
 But if it will only replace an older truck, it’s probably not a good idea.
 Only consider debt financing for equipment that fulfils business purposes.
 On the whole, this means things that will have a clear impact on cash flow.

 That was the lesson Andrew learned when he saw an opportunity to accelerate growth.